-Live streaming has become more popular over the years as top social media platforms like Facebook and Instagram launched built-in streaming features that allowed brands and users to share raw footage in real time.
-While live streaming has been around for years through YouTube’s live stream features, it wasn’t until Facebook made it possible to go live right in people’s newsfeeds that live streaming went mainstream.
+Live streaming has become so popular over the years as top social media platforms like Facebook and Instagram launched built-in streaming features that allow you to share raw footage in real-time.

 The live streaming industry was expected to grow 15-fold by 2022, reaching 17% of all internet traffic.
-Then the global pandemic hit and completely changed the landscape of live streaming.
-With stay-at-home orders, remote work and school, businesses and individuals from industries beyond gaming and entertainment started to embrace live video streaming.
-Companies and organizations started hosting webinars instead of in-person conferences, musicians streamed live performances, and churches started streaming their faith services.
+Then the pandemic hit and completely changed the landscape of live streaming.
+With stay-at-home orders, remote work, and school, businesses, and individuals from all walks of life started to embrace live streaming as a tool to monetize and make a living.
+Companies and organizations started hosting webinars instead of in-person conferences, musicians started to stream their live performances, and churches started streaming their services.

 In this guide, we’ll cover: